Royal Rifles of Canada: Perpetuations

 The Royal Rifles of Canada perpetuate the 12th Battalion, CEF and the 171st Battalion (Quebec Rifles), CEF.

 Operational history

-The Fenian Raids
+Fenian Raids

 The 8th Volunteer Militia Rifles were called out on active service on 8 March 1866 in response to the Fenian raids.
 The battalion, which served in Quebec City, was removed from active service on 31 March 1866.

 South African War

 The regiment contributed volunteers for the Canadian contingents in the field, mainly the 2nd (Special Service) Battalion, Royal Canadian Regiment of Infantry.

-The Great War
+Great War

 Details of the regiment were placed on active service on 6 August 1914 for local protection duties.

 The 12th Battalion, CEF was authorized on 10 August 1914 and embarked for Great Britain on 30 September 1914.
 It was redesignated as the 12th Reserve Infantry Battalion, CEF on 29 April 1915, to provide reinforcements for the Canadian Corps.
 The battalion was disbanded on 15 September 1920.

 The 171st Battalion (Quebec Rifles), CEF was authorized on 15 July 1916 and embarked for Great Britain on 24 November 1916.
 Its personnel were absorbed by the 20th Reserve Battalion, CEF on 8 January 1917 to provide reinforcements to the Canadian Corps.
 The battalion was disbanded on 27 July 1917.